rosshigson/Catalina/README.md

 If you cloned the Git repository, or downloaded it as a ZIP file and then uncompressed it, then:

-- In Windows : Manually open a Windows command shell (i.e. cmd.exe), then **cd** to the Catalina installation folder.
+- In Windows : The Github repository includes binaries suitable for Windows 10 or Windows 11.
+Manually open a Windows command shell (i.e. cmd.exe), then **cd** to the Catalina installation folder.
 Then execute the command **use_catalina** to set up the LCCDIR environment variable.
 Then you can use Catalina from the command line, or use the command **catalina_geany** to start the Catalina Geany Integrated Deveopment Environment.

-- In Linux : Manually open a Terminal window, then **cd** to the Catalina installation folder.
-Then execute the command **source use_catalina** to set up the LCCDIR environment variable.
+- In Linux : You must rebuild Catalina from source.
+Manually open a Terminal window, then **cd** to the Catalina installation folder.
+Then follow the instructions in the document **BUILD.TXT** to rebuild Catalina from source.
 Then you can use Catalina from the command line, or use the command **catalina_geany** to start the Catalina Geany Integrated Deveopment Environment.

 See the document "Getting Started with Catalina" in the documents folder for more details.